denp1/bfjs/README.md

   * Minifiy bfpie.js using a minifier that doesn't leave newlines in the source, such as an instance of  [YUI Compressor](http://refresh-sf.com/yui/).
 Or simply copy the contents of the minified version.
-  * Create a bookmark in your browser, enter 'javascript:' and the result of the minification into the address field.
+  * Create a bookmark in your browser, enter the result of the minification into the address field.
 Works on Chrome, Firefox and Safari on MacOS, and Windows (except for Safari which wouldn't accept the bookmark on Windows).